Staying safe on campus

 Please note: Teaching staff will not be required to wear a face covering when delivering in situ teaching (though they may choose to wear a face visor that will be provided) as a minimum of 2m social distancing should be in place.
 Where maintaining this distancing is not possible, additional mitigations will be implemented, informed by risk assessments.

-Face coverings will not be required in the following spaces:
+Face coverings are not be required in the following spaces:

 - Offices (including multiple occupancy office areas)